Emmanuel Butler

-Emmanuel Butler (born August 27, 1996) is an American professional football wide receiver for the Houston Gamblers of the United Football League (UFL).
+Emmanuel Butler (born August 27, 1996) is an American professional football wide receiver for the Dallas Renegades of the United Football League (UFL).
 He played college football at Northern Arizona.
-He has also played for the New Orleans Saints of the National Football League (NFL), Hamilton Tiger-Cats of the Canadian Football League (CFL), and San Antonio Brahmas of the XFL.
+He has also played for the New Orleans Saints of the National Football League (NFL), Hamilton Tiger-Cats of the Canadian Football League (CFL), the Houston Gamblers of the United Football League (UFL), and San Antonio Brahmas of the XFL.

 College career

 Butler played at Northern Arizona from 2015 to 2018.
 He recorded over 3,217 yards, 187 receptions, and 33 touchdowns.
 He made the All-Big Sky First Team in 2015, and 2016.
 He was invited to the 2019 NFL Combine.